mattgartner/gae-load-test-demo/README.md

 # Google App Engine Scaling Demo Using Apache Bench
-This demo uses the App Engine Standard Environment with Node.js to showcase the auto-scaling capabilities of App Engine.
+**Note:** This is an unofficial project for experimental purposes only This demo uses the App Engine Standard Environment with Node.js to showcase the auto-scaling capabilities of App Engine.
 By sending sample load via an external VM (hosted on GCE), we will watch App Engine instances scale up and down in response to traffic.

 ## Setup